Madhav703/Discord-OAuth2-Auto-Add-Bot/README.md

 # Discord OAuth2 Auto-Add Bot Example

-This is a minimal example of how to implement Discord OAuth2 flow with the `guilds.join` scope to automatically add authorized users to a Discord server.
+This is a example of how to implement Discord OAuth2 flow with the `guilds.join` scope to automatically add authorized users to a Discord server.

 ## Prerequisites